joshbrew/tinybuild/tinybuild/docs/esbuild.md

 And esbuild will bundle the worker with your distribution!
 You'll find the bundled workers in the same output file location.
 You can bundle workers directly in your app/library using our plugin (applied by default) which bundles and inserts the worker code as an inline object url.

-If you set the blobWorkers setting to false using the workerPlugin manually in your config, it will supply the expected url to the server's node_modules folder when you install the worker library.
-You can set the bundler settings for the worker in the workerPlugin initialization as well, it defaults to only setting `minifyWhitespace:true` in the bundler settings.
+If you set the blobWorkers setting to false in your config, tinybuild will, instead of compiling a blob, supply the expected url a bundled worker file.
+You can set the bundler settings for the worker tinybuild config as well using the workerBundler:{} setting, it defaults to only setting `minifyWhitespace:true` in the bundler settings.

+Alternatively, include the worker you want to bundle in the entryPoints of the esbuild settings, and hard code the url, while this plugin enables a specific kind of esm syntax (where a file is a worker.js/.ts file)

 Find our [graphscript](https://github.com/brainsatplay/graphscript/examples) examples for multiple worker implementations for graphics rendering with threejs.